Alice C. Linsley

 |Figurine of Harappan girl shows Kushite features|

-The oldest known center of Horite worship is Nekhen (Hierakonpolis) in Sudan.
+The oldest known center of Horite Hebrew worship is Nekhen (Hierakonpolis) on the Nile.
 Votive offerings at the Nekhen temple were ten times larger than the normal mace heads and bowls found elsewhere, suggesting that this was a very prestigious shrine.
-Horite priests placed invocations to Horus at the summit of the fortress as the sun rose.
+Horite Hebrew priests placed invocations to Horus, the son of God, at the summit of the fortress as the sun rose.

 In the ancient world, a temple was considered the mansion (hâît) or the house (pirû) of the deity.
 The shrines and temples were aligned to the rising of the Sun and among the Dravidians were called O-piru, the O symbolizing the Sun.
 Heliopolis (City of the Sun) was on the east side of the Delta.
 Joseph was married to a daughter of the priest of Heliopolis (Biblical On).
 Hathor, the virgin mother of Horus, had her principal temples in Dendera and Memphis to the south of Heliopolis and on the west side of the Nile.
 The principal temples of Horus were further south in Nekhen and Edfu, on the west side of the Upper Nile.
 The pyramids at Giza, Saqqara and Abusir were aligned Heliopolis.